 Others are excellent at writing headlines and short advertising pieces, but may not be strong at more informative content.
 Before you hire a writer, spend some time thinking about what specifically you need and who the best writer would be for that job.

 Speaking of detailed plans, you need a detailed budget.
-It is poor form to tell a writer you’ll have new work every week and then not get back to them for three months due to your own budget concerns.
-Of course, new businesses and new websites need flexibility, but if you are going to need content on a regular basis, you’re going to need the budget to support it.
+It is poor form to tell a writer you’ll have new work every week and then not get back to them for three months due to your budget concerns.
+Of course, new businesses and new websites need flexibility, but if you are going to need content regularly, you’re going to need the budget to support it.

 Delegating the management of content can save you time and headaches, especially if that same person serves as an editor for the content you’re creating.

 Every writer needs an editor, and as the content is going on your website, it should be you or someone on your team checking over the written work.
 Serving as an editor and getting the content posted can be a time-consuming task, and it might be best if it is delegated.